 The SAOU System operates primarily under percent-of-proceeds contracts and the LOU System operates primarily under percent-of-proceeds and short-term wellhead purchase contracts.
-After giving effect to the acquisition of the Acquired Businesses, our aggregate contract profile for the first half of 2007 would have been approximately 82% percent-of-proceeds, approximately 1% fee and approximately nrchase/keep whole contracts, on a volume basis.
-Substantially all of the wellhead and keep-whole contracts are associated with a portion of the LOU System's contracts.
-The LOU System's industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas, thereby providing the system with operational and commercial flexibility to process less NGLs from the gas stream if unexpected operating conditions occur or if NGLs are more valuable as natural gas.
-Such volumes are typically under short term contracts.
-The above factors mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
+After giving effect to the acquisition of the Acquired Businesses, our aggregate contract profile for the first half of 2007 would have been approximately 82% percent-of-proceeds, approximately 1% fee and approximately 17% wellhead purchase/keep whole contracts, on a volume basis.
+Substantially all of the wellhead and keep-whole contracts are associated with the LOU System.
+The LOU System's industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas, thereby providing the system with operational and commercial flexibility to process less NGLs from the gas stream if NGLs are more valuable as natural gas, which helps mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.

 Consistent with our strategy to mitigate commodity price exposure through prudent hedging arrangements, certain commodity price hedging instruments will be transferred to us in connection with our acquisition of the Acquired Businesses.
-The commodity risk exposure of the Acquired Businesses has been managed similarly to the North Texas System and we expect that the combined businesses will be managed to hedge the commodity price exposure associated with a significant portion of expected equity volumes of natural gas and NGLs in the near to mid-term.
+The commodity risk exposure of the Acquired Businesses has been managed similarly to the North Texas System and we expect that the combined businesses will be managed to hedge the commodity price exposure associated with a significant portion of expected equity volumes of natural gas and NGLs in the near to midterm.
 For more information on our commodity hedging activities, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures about Market Risk - Summary of Our Hedges."